2025 Club World Cup: Teams, Schedule, Format, Stadiums, Odds

 Who will win the 2025 Club World Cup?

-One supposition which is very likely is that the winner will come from one of the European teams, especially given there will be 12 UEFA entrants in this year’s competition.
+One supposition that is very likely is that the winner will come from one of the European teams, especially given that there were 12 UEFA entrants in this year’s competition.
 Since 2006, only one winner of the Club World Cup has not been from Europe.
-This happened in 2012, when Brazilian side Corinthians bucked the trend.
-Although those tournaments were with the old format and with fewer teams competing, so there was only one European entrant in each.
+This happened in 2012, when Brazilian side Corinthians bucked the trend, although those tournaments used the old format and had fewer teams competing, so there was only one European entrant in each.

 What are the odds to win the Club World Cup?